AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 {sample}CS\_Interactivity\_05{sample}

 The mode that is on by default is a multi-selection mode.
-You may select many points, holding Shift key while checking the points.
 However, if you have turned it off and then you need a selection tool back, use this:

 ```
 // multi-select enabling